BasementKrew/revelation.io/_posts/2014-12-04-golang-template.markdown

 tags: Go, golang, packages, pkg, templating, mustache, rendering
 ---

 Templating is a pretty popular subject in web development today.
-Chances are, if you have done any amount of web development you have worked with templating.
-The most popular types of templating that come to my mind are ERB templates in Ruby on Rails and Mustache templates.
-Below is a small sample of `html/template` and `mustache` templating in Go.
+If you have done any amount of web development, chances are you have worked with templates.
+The most popular types of templates that come to my mind are ERB templates in Ruby on Rails and Mustache templates.
+Below is a small sample of `html/template` and `mustache` templates in Go.

 ```go
 package main